ChrisTowles/app-service-mobile-dotnet-fieldengineer/README.md

 author: lindydonna
 ---

+#This fork is for Testing a Issue With UpdatedAt, CreatedAt and Version are always null.

+In my testing the the fields, UpdatedAt, CreatedAt and Version are always null on the models sent to the server and returned.

+Please post remarks on the Xamarin Forms [here](http://forums.xamarin.com/discussion/61815/data-sync-using-azure-mobile)

+---
 # Azure App Service field engineer sample with web admin portal and offline-sync-enabled Xamarin.Forms client

 **Try out a simple version of this demo and other Xamarin demos on ["Try App Service"](https://aka.ms/trymobile).**